The Specs . . . 4k video, a 24-megapixel sensor, two-way tilt screen, dual UHS-II memory card slots, boost performance of 14fps with a battery grip.

 Fujifilm X-T2 Unique Features

-There are a few great new features that make the XT2 a competitive camera that allows it to excel in any situation.
+A few great new features make the XT2 a competitive camera that allows it to excel in any situation.

-LCD Screen – LCD screens on Fujifilm cameras always feel nice for some reason.
+LCD Screen – LCD screens on Fujifilm cameras always feel nice.
 The X-T2 falls short of the X-Pro 2 in terms of pixel density, but man, I spent at least an hour with the X100T, X-Pro 2, XT1, XT2, A6300, and A7RII all side-by-side trying to see a difference.
-The X-Pro 2 felt a little bit more vibrant / brighter than the other Fujifilm cameras, which are all set to the same setting, but it’s hardly noticeable.
-Other than that, resolution, everything else looked the same.
+The X-Pro 2 felt slightly more vibrant / brighter than the other Fujifilm cameras, which are all set to the same setting but hardly noticeable.
+Other than that, resolution and everything else looked the same.
 So, I’m not sure what’s going on here.
 All the Fujifilm screens did feel nicer than the Sony screens in terms of clarity and vibrancy, but I think this is because Sony screens feel just a tad over-saturated.

-The new screen also has a horizontal tilt for when you’re shooting low-angle shots with the camera tilted to portrait.
+The new screen also has a horizontal tilt for shooting low-angle shots with the camera tilted to portrait.

 Here is what some of the competition is doing.